 Appeals and applications for rehearing

 Built into the Family Violence and Personal Safety Intervention Order legislation are provisions that allow for Appeals and Rehearings of Applications.
 Appeals must proceed to the County or Supreme Courts.
-However, rehearings may be determined in the Magistrates’ Courts.
+However, re-hearings may be determined in the Magistrates’ Courts.
 It is an inconvenient truth that sometimes things don’t go right on the day.
 Maybe you were not represented.
-Perhaps new evidence was introduced that you were not put of notice of.
-It is the view of this office that Intervention Orders can sometimes be dealt with flippantly by Courts and practitioners, without a true appreciation of the effect that the making of an order can have on an individual.
+Perhaps new evidence was introduced that you were not put on notice of.
+Intervention Orders can sometimes be dealt with flippantly by Courts and practitioners, without a true appreciation of the effect that the making of an order can have on an individual.
 Whether you have a matter that may be subjected to an Appeal or Rehearing depends on the outcome and which legislation your matter falls under.
-You generally have 28 days from the time of the final decision to instigate Appeal proceedings so, if an Intervention Order matter has been finalised and you are unhappy with the result, immediately contact an experienced Intervention Order lawyer to discuss your options.
+You have 30 days from the time of the final order being made to instigate Appeal proceedings.
+If an Intervention Order matter has been finalised and you are unhappy with the result, immediately contact an experienced Intervention Order lawyer to discuss your options.

 Firearms licences/ police & army personnel